 Oh, before we get started, if you want to know all about vegan shoes check this guide out.

-Vegan Leather BrandsFinding that perfect leather jacket is something that even vegans don’t have to miss out on.
-Vegan leather has taken off in the past few years, with cruelty-free versions available made from plant fibers and recycled materials.
+Vegan Leather BrandsThe perfect leather jacket is something that even vegans don’t have to miss out on.
+Yup!
+Vegan leather has taken off in the past few years.
+Stunning cruelty-free versions made from plant fibers and recycled materials are now on the market.

+No, we’re not talking about pleather either.
 Pleather, or synthetic leather, has been around for ages and is certainly vegan-friendly.
-Some brands use recycled polyester or plastic bottles to create their faux-leather items.
+Some brands are even using recycled polyester or plastic bottles to create their faux-leather items.

-For those of us who want to ditch the plastic completely, more environmentally friendly options include Pinatex, made from pineapple leaves; Muskin, made from mushrooms; and Pellemela, made from dehydrated apple peels.
+For those of us who want to ditch the plastic completely there are more environmentally friendly options.
+Pinatex is a vegan leather made from pineapple leaves.
+Muskin is another option made from mushrooms, and Pellemela is made from dehydrated apple peels!
+Also, new vegan leathers are being created all the time, so the options are vast.

 From faux-leather skirts, shorts, to bustiers, this American brand provides “cruelty-free women’s contemporary luxury” using PU (polyurethane) from recycled materials.

-Created by sisters Komie and Meg, Delikate Rayne offers sophisticated, minimalistic clothing that not only looks classically stylish, but hopes to reverse the effects of fast fashion.
-Their designs are meant to last and not be discarded when the new fashion season hits.
+Created by sisters Komie and Meg, Delikate Rayne offers sophisticated, minimalistic vegan clothing that not only looks classically stylish, but hopes to reverse the effects of fast fashion.
+Plus, their designs are meant to last.
+So, there’s no need to discard their products when the new season hits.

-This high-end vegetarian brand is one of the original pioneers of vegan leather clothing.
-Their “skin free” items throughout the various seasons have included jackets, shorts, and pants, in addition to their faux-leather purses.
+This high-end vegetarian brand is one of the original pioneers of vegan leather.
+Their “skin free” items include jackets, shorts, and pants.
+Plus, they even have faux-leather purses.

 Stella McCartney proudly state that their vegan leather products create 24 times less of an environmental impact than their traditional leather counterparts.
-That’s a win for everyone!
+So, that’s a win for everyone!

 Vegan Everyday Wear Brands